Leland Village Green

 Leland Village Green at a Glance

 An important element to the small town feel of Leland, The Village Green provides a lovely oasis at the end of the shopping district.
-Here, visitors and residents read their mail, wander through the beautiful perennial gardens, or simply take a moment to relax in this picturesque little village.
+Visitors and residents read their mail, wander through the beautiful native perennial gardens, or simply take a moment to relax in this picturesque little village.

-Each Memorial Day weekend, the Wildflower Rescue Team holds a perennial plant sale on the Village Green.
+Each Memorial Day weekend, the Wildflower Rescue Committee holds a perennial plant sale on the Village Green.
 Many of the plants that they have rescued are sold, as well as other perennials.
-All proceeds support the work of the Wildflower Rescue Team and the maintenance of the Village Green gardens.
+All proceeds support the work of the Wildflower Rescue Committee and the maintenance of the Village Green gardens.

 Village Green Access